omunroe-com/owlready/README.rst

 Owlready
 ========

-Owlready is a module for ontology-oriented programming in Python: load OWL 2.0 ontologies as Python objects, modify them, save to OWL XML, and perform reasoning via HermiT (included).
+Owlready (previously named Ontopy) is a module for ontology-oriented programming in Python: load OWL 2.0 ontologies as Python objects, modify them, save to OWL XML, and perform reasoning via HermiT (included).
 Owlready allows a transparent access to OWL ontologies (contrary to usual Java-based API).